-According to Regulation No. 377/2016 on radiation protection, RAW is classified as gaseous, liquid and solid.
-Solid RAW can further be divided into several basic categories.
+According to Regulation No. 307/2002 on radiation protection, RAW is classified as gaseous, liquid and solid.
+Solid RAW can further be divided into three basic categories, namely temporary, low- and intermediate-level, and high-level waste:

-temporary radioactive waste shall be such waste whose radioactivity after long-term storage (maximum 5 years) does not exceed the clearance levels.;

-- • - very low-level radioactive waste, whose activity is higher than of temporary radioactive waste, but does not demant special measures for storage - low-level radioactive waste which contains limited amount of long- term radionuclides - intermediate radioactive waste which contains significat amount of long-term radionuclides, requires higher grade of isolation that low-level waste - high-level radioactive waste shall be waste for which heat generation from radionuclide decay of the radionuclides contained must be taken into account during its storage and disposal.
+- temporary radioactive waste shall be such waste whose radioactivity after long-term storage (maximum 5 years) does not exceed the clearance levels.; - low-level and intermediate-level waste is classified into two subcategories.
+The first subcategory is short-lived waste, in which the half-life of radionuclides contained is shorter than 30 years (including Cs-137) with a limited mass activity of long-lived alpha emitters (in individual packages a maximum of 4000 kBq/kg, and a mean value of 400 kBq/kg in the total volume of waste produced in a calendar year).
+The other subcategory is long-lived waste, that is waste not ranking in the short-lived radioactive waste subcategory; - high-level radioactive waste shall be waste for which heat generation from radionuclide decay of the radionuclides contained must be taken into account during its storage and disposal.